-The consistently growing risks and costs of cyber-criminal activities force companies and organisations to find and adapt to new and innovative strategies to combat the online security risks.
+The consistently growing risks and costs of cyber-criminal activities force companies and organisations to find and adapt to new and innovative strategies to combat online security risks.

-Hence, the National Institute of Standards and Technology (NIST) proposes an excellent cybersecurity framework—the Zero Trust Network Architecture (ZTNA) model.
+Hence, the National Institute of Standards and Technology (NIST) proposes an excellent cybersecurity framework—the NIST Zero Trust Network Architecture (ZTNA) model.
 The NIST framework of Zero Trust has evolved with time into an architectural framework to implement and scale complex enterprise networks securely.

 Thus, the NIST cybersecurity framework enables organisations to efficiently tackle modern cybersecurity attacks, data breaches, instructions, and malware threats.